 - Don't put your feet on radiators or in front of the fireplace.

-- Don't smoke or sit cross-legged.
-Both decreased blood supply to your feet.
+- Don't smoke or sit cross-legged because you'll experience a decreased blood supply to your feet.

 - Don't use antiseptic solutions, drugstore medications, heating pads or sharp instruments on your feet.

-- Trim your toenails straight across.
-Avoid cutting the corners.
-Use a nail file or emery board.
+- Trim your toenails straight across and avoid cutting the corners.
+Use a nail file or emery board to smooth.
 If you find an ingrown toenail, contact one of our offices.